-ESPResSo releases are available as source code packages from the ESPResSo home page.
+ESPResSo releases are available as source code packages from the ESPResSo home page1.
 This is where new users should get the code.
 The code within release packages is tested and known to run on a number of platforms.
-Alternatively, people that want to use the newest features of ESPResSo or that want to start contributing to the software can instead obtain the current development code via the version control system software git from ESPResSo's project page at Github .
+Alternatively, people that want to use the newest features of ESPResSo or that want to start contributing to the software can instead obtain the current development code via the version control system software git2 from ESPResSo's project page at Github 3.
 This code might be not as well tested and documented as the release code; it is recommended to use this code only if you have already gained some experience in using ESPResSo.

 Unlike most other software, no binary distributions of ESPResSo are available, and the software is usually not installed globally for all users.
 Instead, users of ESPResSo should compile the software themselves.
 The reason for this is that it is possible to activate and deactivate various features before compiling the code.
 Some of these features are not compatible with each other, and some of the features have a profound impact on the performance of the code.
 Therefore it is not possible to build a single binary that can satisfy all needs.
-F or performance reasons a user should always activate only those features that are actually needed.
+A user should always activate only those features that are actually needed.
 This means, however, that learning how to compile ESPResSo is a necessary evil.
-The build system of ESPResSo uses either the GNU autotools or cmake to compile software easily on a wide range of platforms.
+The build system of ESPResSo uses the GNU autotools, which are developed since more than 20 years and allow to compile software easily on a wide range of platforms.